indigo-astronomy/indigo/indigo_docs/PROPERTY_MANIPULATION.md

 indigo@indigosky:~ $
 ```

-Now we are ready to take the exposure.
-This is the tricky part, By default images (BLOBs) are not delivered, so we need to explicitly request them.
+Now we are ready to take an exposure.
+This is the tricky part.
+By default the image related events (BLOB updates) are not delivered to the clients, so we need to register our client explicitly in order to receive them.
 In **indigo_prop_tool** this is done with the **-b** switch, which also saves the image to a file.
-Another thing to consider is that we have to wait for the exposure to complete.
-To do so we need to specify timeout, which is longer than the exposure with  **-t** switch to make sure we will receive the image.
-Exposure is taken by setting **CCD_EXPOSURE.EXPOSURE** and the image will be available when the exposure is complete in **CCD_IMAGE.IMAGE**.
-Now let us get the frame.
-We request BLOBs with **-b**, set the timeout to 5 sec with **-t 5** and start the 4 second exposure:
+Another tricky part is that we have to wait for the exposure to complete, in order to receive the image.
+To do so, we need to specify a timeout, which is longer than the exposure time, using **-t** switch.
+Exposure itself is taken by setting **CCD_EXPOSURE.EXPOSURE** to the desired duration.
+The value is in seconds.
+When the exposure is ready, the **CCD_EXPOSURE.EXPOSURE** value will become 0 again, **CCD_EXPOSURE** state will be set to **OK** and the image data will be available in **CCD_IMAGE.IMAGE**.

+Let us get the frame:
+- request BLOB updates with **-b**
+- set the timeout to 5 seconds with **-t 5**
+- start the 4 second exposure by setting **CCD_EXPOSURE.EXPOSURE=4**
 ```
 indigo@indigosky:~ $ indigo_prop_tool set -b -t 5 "CCD Imager Simulator.CCD_EXPOSURE.EXPOSURE=4"
 CCD Imager Simulator.CCD_EXPOSURE.EXPOSURE = 4.000000